VoxeLibre/VoxeLibre/tools/README.md

 **WARNING**: This script is currently incomplete, not all textures will be converted.
 Some texture conversions are even buggy!
+Coverage is close to 100%, but it's not quite there yet.
-For a 100% complete texture pack, a bit of manual work will be required afterwards.
+For a 100% complete texture pack, a bit of manual work on the textures will be required afterwards.

 Modes of operation:
 - Can create a Minetest texture pack (default)